 Update (7/20/20): Nearly three years after the publication of this article, there’s very good news to report: Florent Schmitt’s gravesite is now in the midst of being cleaned and restored.

-Answering the call to volunteer for this task during the composer’s 150th birthday anniversary year, Florent Schmitt devotee Stéphane Abdallah has lovingly taken on the responsibility of cleaning the composer’s tombstone to remove decades of dirt, grime, lichens and other plant matter, as well as beautifying the surrounding grounds.
+Answering the call to volunteer for this task during the composer’s 150th birthday anniversary year, Florent Schmitt devotee Stéphane Abdallah has lovingly taken on the responsibility of cleaning the composer’s tombstone to remove decades of dirt, grime, lichens and other plant matter, as well as beautifying the surroundings.

-Mr. Abdallah, who is a web/digital media specialist and also music journalist and editor at UnderScores magazine, resides in Melun, which is located more than 50 kilometres from Bagneux Cemetery.
+Mr. Abdallah, who is a web/digital media specialist and also music journalist and editor at UnderScores magazine, resides in Melun, which is located more than 50 kilometers from Bagneux Cemetery.
 Nonetheless, he has taken it upon himself to journey to the Schmitt gravesite on two occasions this summer – most recently in July.

 The results of his restoration efforts are evident in two photographs taken on July 16, 2020.
 The improvement in the stone’s appearance is plainly visible compared to when Osmo Räihälä visited the site in 2017.
 In the close-up photo, the inscriptions for the composer and his wife are clearer and more readable as well.

 Despite his two visits for cleaning, Mr. Abdallah reports that more work needs to be done, writing:

 “There are some small greenish spots that have not gone away despite my efforts.
 It may be some kind of moss that has permeated the stone.
 I plan to go back to the cemetery a third time in August to complete the cleaning.”